Bandwidth’s Direct Link ServiceFollow

 Option 1: Customer-provided dedicated IP circuit

-If you select this option, you have to order a 1 gig or 10 gig dedicated circuit and connect it to one of Bandwidth’s data centers in the following markets:
+If you select this option, you'll need to contract for and order the circuit directly from your provider of choice to one of Bandwidth’s data centers in the following markets:

 - New York